digital-sailors/standard-redirects-for-cloudfront/README.md

 Make sure that your CloudFront distribution handles the URL "/" directly by having the property "Default Root Object" set to "index.html".

 ## Updating

+### Lambda Runtime

+This package uses the `nodejs10.x` Node.js 10 Runtime.
+Updating the package in your AWS account requires one manual step, which is outlined below.

+### Procedure

 1. Install the application "standard-redirects-for-cloudfront".
 2. Go to the Cloudformation Console